HaraldR42/modbus2mqtt_2/README.md

 ### Diagnostics
 For diagnostic purposes (mainly for Modbus via serial) the topic path <br>
 *`mqtt-topic`* **/** *`device-name`* **/** **diagnostics / ...**<br>
 is available.
-This feature can be enabled by passing the option `diagnostics-rate` with the amount of seconds between each recalculation and publishing the diagnostic infos.
+This feature can be enabled by passing the option `diagnostics-rate` with the number of seconds between each recalculation and publishing the diagnostic infos.

 ### Writing to Modbus coils and registers